 Q: How common is it for stress to cause physical symptoms?

-A: Studies have shown that over half of the patients seen by primary care doctors have an illness caused by stress.
+A: Studies have shown that over one third of the patients seen by primary care doctors have pain or other symptoms caused by stress.

 A: The symptoms are real and can be just as severe as those from any other disease.
 Some patients with PPD are ill enough to be hospitalized.